arkayenro/arkinventory/ChangeHistory.md

 # 3.10.00 Alpha 1 (22-SEP-2022)
  - fixed - (wrath) https://github.com/arkayenro/arkinventory/issues/1594 - category: class death knight unhidden
  - fixed - (wrath) https://github.com/arkayenro/arkinventory/issues/1595 - category: skill inscription unhidden
- - fixed - client detection code to support pre-patch
+ - changed - client detection code to support pre-patch
  - changed - multiple categories have had their client states updated (if a category is missing or showing when it shouldnt, let me know via a ticket)
  - added - support for 10.0 PTR prepatch - there will be issues, please log a ticket for them
  - fixed - (dragonflight) money frame elements